Risk Management

 Why long only: the structural case against shorting small floats

 "I didn't realize at the time how lucky I was.
-Yes, I sort of without any skill timed the bottom — but 2020 was just so forgiving."
+I sort of without any skill timed the bottom — but 2020 was just so forgiving."

 Equity curve and the September 2025 drawdown